Email Accounts

 Form ID: (SM204002)

-You can use this form to create new system email accounts and to view the details of existing email accounts.
-For details on the use of system email accounts in MYOB Advanced, see Managing Emails.
-For information on how to configure a system email account, see System Email Accounts.
+You can use this form to create new email accounts and to view the details of existing email accounts.
+For details on the use of email accounts in MYOB Acumatica, see Managing Emails.
+For information on how to configure a system email account or a personal email account, see System Email Accounts or Personal Email Accounts.

 • Standard: A standard system email account that you have created by using this form